Sorry, you need to enable JavaScript to visit this website.

 Information providers

-As part of its coordinating role the Ministry of Health, Welfare and Sport subsidizes the volunteers umbrella organization NOV (more information in par.
-2.2 under subheading ‘Actors’).
-NOV is the advocate organization for voluntary work in the Netherlands and is discussion partner in politics and with the government.
+As part of its coordinating role the Ministry of Health, Welfare and Sport subsidizes the volunteers umbrella organization NOV.
+Dutch Voluntary Organization (Vereniging Nederlandse Organisaties Vrijwilligerswerk) is a civil organization that advocates for voluntary work in the Netherlands and is discussion partner in politics and with the government.
+It gives a platform to organizations of any kind that work with volunteers.
+Both online through their website, on- and offline events and advice.

-They aim to raise awareness about voluntary work and have a special focus on youth voluntary work with their campaigns.
+NOV aims to raise awareness about voluntary work and have a special focus on youth voluntary work with their campaigns.
 They do this for example, by supporting municipalities to make optimum use of local possibilities in voluntary work.
-On their website pages about youth policy and voluntary work NOV promotes the support of municipalities and youth organizations to help each other -even with limited resources- to give children the chance to grow and develop.
-The place where you grow up is very important for your development, according to them.
-NOV recognizes the wish of municipalities to create and maintain a positive living environment, with optimum developing opportunities and plenty activities.
-According to NOV this will help children to become stable young people with a sense of responsibility.
+On their website page about youth policy and voluntary work NOV promotes the support of municipalities and youth organizations to help each other -even with limited resources- to give children the chance to grow and develop.
+NOV puts a special emphasis on the place where young people grow up for their development and it recognizes the wish of municipalities to create and maintain a positive living environment, with optimum developing opportunities and plenty activities.
+According to NOV, this will help children to become stable young people with a sense of responsibility.

-NOV provides municipalities with a set of action points.
-Voluntary work for youth must:
+NOV also provides municipalities with a set of action points.
+In this context, voluntary work for youth must:

 • be well thought-out and have a prominent position in youth policy;